yuhsuanko/yuhsuanko/README.md

 **Passionate about transforming data into actionable insights in the fight against financial crime.**

 Welcome!
-I'm Yu-Hsuan Ko, a graduate student in Applied Data Science at the University of Chicago.
+I'm Yu-Hsuan (Monica) Ko, a graduate student in Applied Data Science at the University of Chicago.
 With a strong background in AML, fraud detection, and machine learning, I strive to build AI solutions that make a difference.